MXET/resources/methods.md

 # Videos
 Tutorials by video to complement your educational materials.

+## EMT Conduit
+The electrical wiring industry has a collection of _incredibly useful_ rigid conduit parts you should know about.
+Electrical Metallig Conduit (EMT) and accessories are found at local hardware stores at low cost and high utility.
+Save yourself design time by adopting a standard steel tube, coupling, mounting bracket, and much more from this industry.
+In the below video I'm introducing some of the most popular parts, showing the characteristics, and describing some use-cases.
+The retail inventory can be overwhelming so I carefully chose selections out of 1,000 options to represent the main parts types I found relevant.
+* Download my summary document called [Conduit Data](https://github.com/MXET/resources/blob/00f38fee06ec68f30aec3b6a9a7b33ad15a3425e/doc/2025_ConduitData.pdf)

+<iframe width="1250" src="https://www.youtube.com/embed/n3na6mTBLvA" title="Highly Engineered EMT Conduit Parts to Study Before Designing" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## Aluminum Extrusions
 Rails, brackets, examples, and SOLIDWORKS demonstration to save you tons of time.
 All the top information for building with aluminum extrusions - please watch before you plan your design!
 * download [solidworks example files, 2mb](https://lobfile.com/file/ML2JEkJs.zip)